IRNSS-1H: Launch

 Prior to PSLV C39 / IRNSS-1H, last launch failure involving a PSLV happened 24 years ago in 1993, following which many variants of PSLV rockets have had 39 successful launches.

 Cause of failure

-PSLV-C39 payload fairing separation mechanism consisted of horizontal and vertical jettisoning system.
+PSLV-C39 payload fairing separation mechanism consisted of horizontal and vertical jettisoning system which separates the clamshell fairing into two halves upon jettisoning.
 At the scheduled time during flight separation command was issued and the horizontal jettisoning system functioned nominally but the vertical jettisoning system malfunctioned and subsequently two halves of the payload fairing could not move apart.
 The cause of malfunction was identified as non-initiation of detonation in pyro device of vertical jettisoning system.

 Orbit decay

 Combined assembly of PSLV fourth stage, payload fairings and enclosed IRNSS-1H spacecraft within it weighed between 2675 and 3480 kg and re-entered Earth's atmosphere around 19:23 UTC on 2 March 2019 over Vanuatu.